KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 On the other hand:

 1. If you do not offer a mobile app/livestreaming, ect, church-goers can easily find a replacement offered by another church, such as LifeChurch
-2. Mobile app/livestreaming can offer
+2. Mobile app/livestreaming create the potential to share worship with anyone, anywhere in the world